Pros and Cons of Living in Germany

 Expats, digital nomads and retirees living in Germany responded:

 "What I like about living in Germany the beautiful cities and countryside.
 Also the ability to visit other neighboring countries.
 Flying is cheaper due to the low-cost flights available.
 Dislikes, racial discrimination.
-It took seven years to adjust longer than I thought," explained one expat in Kandern.
+It took seven years to adjust longer than I thought," explained one expat living in Kandern.

 Get Quote